 There's a grassroots program in the Midwest that is getting people behind the wheel of electric vehicles for the first time.
 It's called Midwest EVOLVE, and it is a collaborative effort between the American Lung Association and Clean Cities coalitions in seven Midwestern states.

 Make Ideas Reality is a partner on the project and manages public relations, social media, marketing communications, and the website for Midwest EVOLVE, which stands for Electric Vehicle Opportunities: Learning, eVents, Experience.

-In just three years, 200,000 people have participated in the Midwest EVOLVE project, a seven-state program to promote the performance and clean-air advantages of electric vehicles (EVs).
+In just three years, more than 200,000 people have participated in the Midwest EVOLVE project, a seven-state program to promote the performance and clean-air advantages of electric vehicles (EVs).

 Midwest EVOLVE and its partners have held or participated in 300 events across the Midwest.
 Even more impressively, 7,400 people have taken a test drive of plug-in electric vehicles at Midwest EVOLVE's grassroots events.

 “You see more and more enthusiasm for EVs every day,” said Joe Koenig, head of public relations for Midwest EVOLVE.
 “During National Drive Electric Week, our team and partners held events at farmers markets, church gatherings, restaurants, and public squares.
 In nearly every case the vehicles were mobbed with people checking them out.”

 “At EVOLVE events, we get people behind the wheel of electric vehicles to experience them for themselves,” Koenig said.
 “That’s the first step for many people to consider driving electric, letting them take one for a test drive.
 Once they do that the lightbulb goes off, and they realize that EVs can be a great fit for their daily driving needs.